bright/new-www/content/blog/8-must-have-infrastructure-reconnaissance-tools-for-your-app-security.md

 ## SSL Labs

 * analyzes SSL certificates and provides valuable insights into the security of your server certificate,

 * checks if your server certificate is trusted, what TLS protocols are supported, and any potential security issues.

+## Security Headers

+* checks if web apps have the correct security headers configured,

+* scans your page to learn more about each header and understand how to configure them correctly.

+## Report URI

+* analyzes the CSP header, which specifies the security policy that the client should follow when loading scripts, styles, images, etc.,

+* generates a policy based on existing data.

+## Mozilla Observatory

+* aggregates several websites and provides an option to check headers, do TLS scans and see third-party analysis,

+* provides businesses with a comprehensive infrastructure reconnaissance solution.